-As some new addition to or change in the food of man has been made in every Epoch to meet its conditions and accomplish its purposes, we now find added to the food of the previous Epochs a new article—wine.
-It was needed on account of its benumbing effect upon the spiritual principle in man, because no religion, in and of itself, could have made man forget his nature as a spirit and have caused him to think of himself as "a worm of the dust," or made him believe that "we walk with the same force with which we think"—indeed, it was never intended that he should go so far as that.
+As some new addition to or change in the food of man has been made in every Epoch to meet its conditions and accomplish its purposes, we now find added to the food of the previous Epochs a new article — wine.
+It was needed on account of its benumbing effect upon the spiritual principle in man, because no religion, in and of itself, could have made man forget his nature as a spirit and have caused him to think of himself as "a worm of the dust," or made him believe that "we walk with the same force with which we think" — indeed, it was never intended that he should go so far as that.

 The active principle of alcohol is a "spirit" and as the humanity of the earlier Epochs used the articles of food best suited to their vehicles, so this spirit was, in the Fifth Epoch, added to the foods previously used by evolving humanity.
 It acts upon the spirit of the Fifth Epoch man, temporarily paralyzing it, that it may know, esteem and conquer the physical world and value it at its proper worth.
-Thus man forgets, for the time being, his spiritual home, clinging to this form of existence, which he has previously despised, with all the tenacity born of a feeling that this is all there is—or at least, preferring the certainty of this world to taking chances on a heaven which, in his present muddled state, he does not understand.
+Thus man forgets, for the time being, his spiritual home, clinging to this form of existence, which he has previously despised, with all the tenacity born of a feeling that this is all there is — or at least, preferring the certainty of this world to taking chances on a heaven which, in his present muddled state, he does not understand.

 Water only had been used in the Temples, but now this is altered.
 "Bacchus," a god of wine, appears and under his sway the most advanced nations forget that there is a higher life.
-None who offer tribute to the counterfeit spirit of wine or any alcoholic liquor (the product of fermentation and decay) can ever know anything of the higher Self—the true Spirit which is the very source of life.
+None who offer tribute to the counterfeit spirit of wine or any alcoholic liquor (the product of fermentation and decay) can ever know anything of the higher Self — the true Spirit which is the very source of life.

-In private He taught Rebirth to his His disciples.
+In private He taught Rebirth to His disciples.
 He not only taught them in words, but He took them "into the mountain."
 This is a mystic term meaning a place of Initiation.
 In the course of Initiation they see for themselves that Rebirth is a fact, for there Elijah appeared before them, who, they are told, is also John the Baptist.
 Christ, in unequivocal terms, had previously told them, when speaking of John the Baptist, "this is Elijah who was for to come."
-He reiterates this at the Transfiguration scene, saying, "Elijah has come already and they knew him not, but have done to him whatsoever they listed."
+He reiterates this at the transfiguration scene, saying, "Elijah has come already and they knew him not, but have done to him whatsoever they listed."
 And following this, it is said that "they understood He spake of John the Baptist."
-(Matt.
-17:12-13).
+(Matt. xvii:12-13).
 On this occasion, and also at the time when Rebirth was discussed between Him and His disciples, they told Him that some thought He was Elijah and others that He was one of the prophets who had been reborn.
 He commanded them to "tell no man."
-(Matt.
-17:9; Like 9:21).
+(Matt. xvii:9; Like ix:21).
 This was to be, for thousands of years, an esoteric teaching, to be known only among the few pioneers who fitted themselves for the knowledge, pushing ahead to the stage of development when these truths will again be known to man.

-Had Christ not taught Rebirth and the law of Consequence, the natural answer would have been, "Nonsense!
+Had Christ not taught Rebirth and the Law of Consequence, the natural answer would have been, "Nonsense!
 How could a man have sinned before he was born, and have brought blindness upon himself as a result?
 But Christ does not answer in that way.
 He is not surprised at the question, nor does He treat it as being at all unusual, showing that it was quite in harmony with His teachings.
 He explains, "Neither hath this man sinned, nor his parents; but that the works of (the) God should be made manifest in him."

 The orthodox interpretation is that the man was born blind in order that Christ might have the opportunity of performing a miracle to show His power.
-It would have been a strange way for a God to obtain glory—capriciously condemning a man to many years of blindness and misery that He might "show off" at a future time!
+It would have been a strange way for a God to obtain glory — capriciously condemning a man to many years of blindness and misery that He might "show off" at a future time!
 We would consider a man who acted in such a manner a monster of cruelty.